Introduction: Envy as the Root of Relational Decay

 2. The Emotional Root of Envy

 The core emotional root of envy is inextricably linked to persistent dissatisfaction, deep-seated insecurity, and a lack of self-worth.
 Indeed, Dunbar explores this psychological depth by vividly showing envy’s obsessive and constant comparison with the perceived fortunes of others.
 Instead of cultivating humble gratitude, the mind ruled by envy actively cultivates corrosive discontent.
 Moreover, the sin finds nourishment in destructive self-pity, which only intensifies the initial bitterness and malice.
 Consequently, Dunbar’s verse portrays the envious figure as perpetually restless, eternally desiring what others rightfully own but he does not.
 Therefore, its energy remains fundamentally destructive rather than creative or productive.
 Significantly, the poet’s humorous treatment deepens the insight, revealing how envy inevitably becomes self-consuming.
-Hence, the poem suggests that this emotional disorder blinds the soul to basic gratitude, transforming unchecked feeling into profound moral chaos.
+Hence, the poem suggests that this emotional disorder blinds the soul to basic gratitude.
+It transforms unchecked feeling into profound moral chaos.

 Insecurity and Self-Consuming Desire